 While Peru isn’t as overcrowded as some destinations, tourism is definitely on the increase.
-The Peruvian government has set a target of more than doubling the number of visitors it currently receives to 7 million by 2021.
+The Peruvian government raised its tourism budget by 15% in 2023, with much of the effort going towards showcasing alternantives to Machu Picchu.

 To help reduce your own impact, hire local guides, buy directly from artisans, and find ways to minimize your environmental footprint.

 You can’t drink the tap water in Peru, but you can reduce the number of plastic bottles you throw away by buying water in bulk and refilling a reusable bottle.
 Many hotels will also offer a water dispenser in the lobby.